michael105/slterm/README.md

 ### Bugs

-The history ringbuffer could get problematic and scroll to wrong locations in conjunction with the scrollmarks when circled. (atm, the default history has 65536 lines, so this is not at the top of the todo list)

-UTF-8 currently might need some work.
+UTF-8 currently would need some work.
 Me, I don't need it.
 And I don't really like the idea of having up to 4 Bytes per Rune.
 It's quite simple to add another chartable, if needed, and im- and export files via tools/cpfilter or iconv.

-Crashes sometimes under unknown circumstances when using the alternate screen mode. (man pager, less)
+When scrolled an entering selection mode, wrong chars will be written onto the screen via cursor movement.

+#### fixed:

+crashes with the alt screen

 ====================

 (misc 2020-2023 - misc xx  at posteo.net / replace xx with 4+3 )